 Improvements with the new measurement system

-The new inspection system not only made operation continue as before, but Studsvik’s measurement capacity is also significantly increased since many of the new system features are automated.
-One aspect is that the inspection of a fuel segment is much faster than before.
-For example, a one-meter fuel segment that previously took around four hours to inspect, now only takes 20 minutes.
+The new inspection system does not only secure the continued operation, but Studsvik’s measurement capacity is also significantly increased since many of the new system features are automated.
+One key aspect is that the inspection of a fuel segment is substantially faster than before, increasing the utilization of the hot cell.
+For instance, the time to carefully image a one-meter fuel segment has been reduced from several hours to about 30 minutes.
 The inspection system can also be operated remotely which improved the ergonomics for the operator.
-Additionally, both the inspection system and the translation stage can now be serviced without entering the hot cell.
-Therefore, no shut down of the hot cells are needed during system maintenance.
+Additionally, both the inspection system and the translation stage can now be serviced without entering the hot cell, a great improvement since no shut down of the hot cells are needed during system maintenance.

 The new system allows: